Paul's guide to defeating computer viruses, ad/spy-ware, and internet fraud:

 • Never trust the source of an e-mail.
 Viruses usually come from your most trusted friend, who's computer is infected and e-mailing you.

-• Never believe any e-mail that claims to be from your bank, or PayPal, or E-bay, especially if they look really official and require you to visit the site to update your account information.
+• Never believe any e-mail that claims to be from your bank, PayPal, E-bay, Facebook, etc., especially if they look really official and require you to visit the site to update your account information.
 These e-mails are always frauds.
 Never ever give out financial or private information to any web site that solicited you this way in an e-mail.

 • Don't propagate e-mail chain letters or hoaxes by forwarding "internet hugs", virus warnings, or shocking news stories that you haven't validated to be true.
 Be very skeptical.
-Don't believe any news story that is e-mailed to you.
+Don't believe any news story that was e-mailed to you or that appeared on your social media feed.
 Most of them are hoaxes.

 Protect your computer with software:

-• First, uninstall Norton, McAfee, and any other anti-virus software that may be on your computer.
+• First, uninstall Norton, McAfee, AVG, or any other anti-virus or firewall software (unless listed below).

-• Disable any IE add-ons with an unknown name or publisher.
-(Internet Options, Programs, Manage Add-ons)
+• Disable any browser add-ons with an unknown name or publisher.

-• Turn on any e-mail spam-blocking features that your ISP provides.
+• Turn on any e-mail spam-blocking features that your ISP provides or that your email program provides.